leonetlab-upct/openmc/docs/experiment5-instrumentation-validation.md

 --instrumentation-mode functional
 ```

-`full` is the default and is the only mode used for definitive measurements.
+`full` is the default and is used for the definitive Figure 2 and Figure 3 measurements.
 It preserves the Experiment-4 behaviour and writes `gateway.csv`, `receiver.csv`, `blocks.csv` and `resources.csv`.

-`functional` is used only for Experiment-5.
+`functional` is used for the uninstrumented side of Experiment-5 and for the published maximum-sustainable-rate sweep.
 It invokes the same OpenMC binaries without the Experiment-1 structured-output arguments and does not start the Experiment-2 CPU/RSS collectors.
-The normal gateway, receiver, client and destination logs remain available.
-Functional validity is reconstructed from those legacy outputs.
+This allows the rate sweep to characterize packet-processing capacity without the additional overhead of the full performance instrumentation.
+The normal gateway, receiver, client and destination logs remain available, and functional validity is reconstructed from those legacy outputs.

 ## Non-interference criterion